adammartin-mednax/csv-obfuscator/README.md

 This project is intended to build a usable obfuscator tool on multiple OS platforms.
 It needs to be configurable to handle a variable set of data types and CSVs.

+#Requirements

+This tool and project requires [Docker](https://www.docker.com) to be useful.

 #Usage

 When using the tool you should receive an text output to guide you on how to configure it.